jaredscarr/portfolio-monorepo/apps/metrics-api/README.md

 The **Metrics API** provides basic observability endpoints for services in this portfolio.
 It standardizes health checks, readiness checks, and Prometheus metrics exposure.

+The metrics-api provides a minimal baseline (health, readiness, HTTP counters, latency histograms, Go runtime metrics).
+As additional services are added, domain-specific metrics will be registered where they provide value.

 ## Endpoints

 - `GET /health` → Liveness probe